 - Target markets & shipping fees

-It is important to which country(s) you are going to sell your products to.
+It is important to which country(s) you are going to sell your products.
 This way, you can estimate the shipping fee and see if your potential customers are willing to pay for the shipping fees.
-Some markets may have higher shipping fees and taxes that you have to consider if you are going to sell in.
+Some markets may have higher shipping fees and taxes that you have to consider if you are going to sell over there.